 - Angry and resentful at imbalances of power and control

 Through our work together, I will help create a safe, egalitarian relationship with you and your partner to help you see how your emotional experiences direct your relationship dance, which is the interactional pattern that becomes reinforced over time, causing distress and distance rather than safety and connection.
 The therapy process will begin to illuminate the underlying emotions and needs that are often disguised or lost in relationship conflict, and you and your partner will learn how to create a more secure and satisfying emotional experience together where you can interrupt the cycle before it escalates.
-In your couples therapy, I pull strongly from Emotionally Focused Couples Therapy (EFT) and Imago Relationship Therapy.
+In your couples therapy, I pull strongly from Emotionally Focused Couples Therapy (EFT), Imago Relationship Therapy, and hold a Sex Positive Approach with respect for the wide range of unique sexualities.
 These approaches emphasize the power of emotional experience in relationships and how such power can be used to reconstruct intimate bonds, with the aim of therapy being to increase accessibility and responsiveness in your love relationship so that you can feel seen, heard, and understood by the one who matters most.